Skip to content

 In addition to this, it’s a good idea to provide some useful information to users.

-For example, my middle grade fantasy, Walking Through Walls, is based on an ancient Chinese tale.
-If I were to use social media just for promotion of my book, I’d post about things that relate to the book – maybe about dragons or the ancient Chinese culture of the time period of the book.
+For example, my fantasy chapter book, “Walking Through Walls,” is based on an ancient Chinese tale.
+If I were to use social media to promote my book, I’d post about things related to the book – maybe about dragons or the ancient Chinese culture of the book’s period.

-It’s about giving and engaging, not just promoting the book
+It’s about giving and engaging, not just promoting the book.

 Numbers 3-8 are tips for after your book is published.